 Fortunately, most of the biggest U.S-based brokers now allow you to trades stocks listed in Canada, notably ones on the Toronto Stock Exchange (TSX) and the Canadian Securities Exchange (CSE) just as if you were buying Apple or Ford.

-Whenever a stock trades in Canada and the United States over-the-counter (OTC) markets for our NICI Membership or The Cannabis IPO Insider subscribers, my trade instructions will tell you where it’s best to buy the shares.
+Whenever a stock trades in Canada and the United States over-the-counter (OTC) markets for our NICI Membership or Danny Brody’s Cannabis Inner Circle subscribers, my trade instructions will tell you where it’s best to buy the shares.
 If you’re trading a stock which NICI has not recommended, you generally will do a little better buying it on a Canadian exchange than getting it OTC.

 But first, you have to sign up with an online brokerage.